divyanshsaxena21/Outscal/Unity_Dict.md

 - **Vector3.MoveTowards:** A Unity function that moves a game object towards a target position.
 It takes three parameters: the current position, the target position, and the maximum distance to move.

 - **Mathf.Clamp:** A Unity function that constrains a value within a specified range.
 It takes three parameters: the value to clamp, the minimum allowed value, and the maximum allowed value.

+- **GetComponent:** GetComponent<T>() is a method in Unity that allows you to access other components attached to the same GameObject as the script.